Watch how some Ghanaians siphoned gas oil from a broken BOST pipeline

 One of the gas oil pipelines of the Bulk Oil Storage and Transportation Company Limited (BOST) leading to its facility at Mami Water, a community in the Volta Region has reportedly been damaged.

-A viral video sighted by GhanaWeb showed some Ghanaians siphoning the gas oil that was pouring out from the damaged pipeline.
+A viral video sighted by GhanaWeb showed some Ghanaians siphon the gas oil that was pouring out from the damaged pipeline.

 They were captured holding gallons and barrels in long queues, waiting to take their and fill their containers with the gas oil.